 Annie told us her best advice for anyone looking to update an older mobile or manufactured home on a budget was to remove everything dated, including the window treatments and carpet, and add a fresh coat of paint on everything.
 New flooring is her second suggestion for giving your home a brand new look.
 We totally agree!

-And thank you for reading Mobile and Manufactured Home Living!
+And thank you for reading Mobile Home Living!